OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - CWE-359 "Exposure of Private Information ('Privacy Violation')": [Link to CWE issue]

-### Testing for Disabled Keyboard Cache for Text Input Fields
+### Testing Whether the Keyboard Cache Is Disabled for Text Input Fields

 #### Overview